* Dollar index hovers near four-week trough

 * Fed likely to reduce stimulus modestly, sound dovish

-SINGAPORE/SYDNEY, Sept 18 (Reuters) - The U.S. dollar held near a four-week trough against a basket of major currencies on Wednesday as investors bet that any move by the U.S. Federal Reserve to roll back stimulus will be very modest.
+SYDNEY, Sept 18 (Reuters) - The U.S. dollar held near a four-week trough against a basket of major currencies in early Asian trade on Wednesday as investors bet that any move by the U.S. Federal Reserve to roll back stimulus will be very modest.

 The Fed’s highly anticipated rate review ends later in the day and markets expect the central bank will probably announce a small reduction to its $85 billion monthly bond-buying programme.